Sterling K. Brown: 2016–2022: Breakthrough and This is Us

-Since 2016, Brown has had a starring role in the television series This Is Us.
+In 2016, he starred in the FX miniseries The People v.
+O. J. Simpson: American Crime Story as Christopher Darden, for which he won the Primetime Emmy Award for Outstanding Supporting Actor in a Limited Series or Movie at the 68th Primetime Emmy Awards.
+From 2016 to 2022, Brown had a starring role in the television series This Is Us, for which he won his second Primetime Emmy Award.
 In 2018, it made him the first African-American actor to win a Golden Globe in the Best Actor in a Television Drama category, and the first to win a Screen Actors Guild Award in the Outstanding Performance by a Male Actor in a Drama Series category.
 He also won, with the rest of the cast, the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Drama Series.
-That year he also appeared as N'Jobu in the Marvel Cinematic Universe film Black Panther.